This TV writer is bringing your fake sitcom ideas to life on Twitter, and it’s hilarious

 — Jenny Jaffe (@jennyjaffe) May 17, 2020

-As the tweet got more likes, the writer fleshed out the world of Baby Chef with more details, clarifying that this was not a talking baby, per se, but one that dispensed its sage infant wisdom through the medium of cakes.
-Finally, she decided to write a cold open—the punchy, pre-credits scene that kicks off most TV shows—for her literal dream project.
+As the tweet racked up more likes, the writer fleshed out the world of Baby Chef with more details, clarifying that this was not a talking baby, per se, but one that dispensed its sage infant wisdom through the medium of cakes.
+After a while, she decided to write a cold open—the punchy, pre-credits scene at the top of most TV shows—for her literal dream project.

 It was partly out of the comedy writer tendency to chase a bit as far as it will go, but it was also an effort to shake up an ever-encroaching case of quarantine-brain.
 In any case, it was the most fun she’d had writing during quarantine, aside from a short funny video she created with friends over Zoom.